elixir-lsp/elixir-ls/README.md

 Break conditions allow you to specify an expression that, when evaluated, determines whether the breakpoint should be triggered or not.
 The expression is evaluated within the context of the breakpoint, which includes all bound variables.

-For example, you could set a breakpoint on a line of code that sets a variable `x`, and add a break condition of `x > 10`.
-This would cause the breakpoint to only trigger if the value of `x` is greater than `10` when that line of code is executed.
+For example, you could set a breakpoint on a line of code that sets a variable `x`, adding a break condition of `x > 10`.
+This would cause the breakpoint to trigger when that line of code is executed, but only if the value of `x` is greater than `10` when that line of code is executed.

 However, it's important to note that the expression evaluator used by ElixirLS has some limitations.
 For example, it doesn't support some Elixir language features, such as macros and some built-in functions.
 In addition, the expression evaluator is not as powerful as the one used by the Elixir interpreter, so some expressions that work in the interpreter may not work in ElixirLS.